AvonYangXX1/DreamWalker/README.md

 This is the initial version of the code.
 It contains MICPredictor, PeptideGenerator, and DreamWalker.
 The results are plotted in visualization file.

+Link to the previous version of the project: https://github.com/AvonYangXX1/AMPLify-Feedback